zengbing15/lumos_doc/docs/guides/database.md

 **Note**:  The usage for the SQL backed indexer is not fully verified.
 It is still in the experimental stage.

-For more information about the setup of the database, see [Set Up the Database](../tutorials/database).
+For more information about the setup of the database, see [Set Up the Lumos Indexer](../tutorials/indexer).